 Lindenwood, Inc., Grand Rapids, $40.00

 Despite all the electronics in the world, nothing beats good old fashioned alphabet blocks for teaching children everything from reading to sorting.
 This classic set of 28 Uncle Goose blocks is made from sustainable Michigan basswood.
-It features four full alphabets, colorful numbers, math symbols, plus a menagerie of hand crafted animals.
+It features four full alphabets, colorful numbers, math symbols, plus a menagerie of handcrafted animals.
 Get down on the floor with them and teach them to sort, stack, and laugh along the way.

-Finding the Trail Home Brewed Soaps, Jackson, $14.95
+Finding the Trail Home Brewed Soaps, Jackson, $15.00

 Peppermint Jim's, St Johns, $10.00

-Jamark Labs, Grand Rapids, $29.99
+Jamark Labs, Grand Rapids, $17.99

 Natural Red, Detroit, $30.00

-Pamper someone you love, or treat yourself with this bundle Natural Red's most popular products.
+Pamper someone you love, or treat yourself with this bundle of Natural Red's most popular products.
 They are made from all natural ingredients and essential oils.
 Choose from a variety of scents.
 The bundle includes: Intensive Mositurizer, DeFunked DeOdorant, Chapped Skin Relief, Hand Sanitizer, and Lip Balm.
-It's the ideal get me through the winter, care package.
+It's the ideal get me through the day, care package.

-Donald Levin, Ferndale, $12.00
+Donald Levin, Ferndale, $16.00